influx6/shogun/readme.md

 }
 ```

-In shogun, you can tag a function as the default function to be runned by using
+In shogun, you can tag a function as the default function to be executed every time
-the  `@default` annotation.
-This ensures if binary generated is called or if shogun
+when it is called through shogun or through it's generated binary, by tagging it
-command is called with binary name without argument, then that function will be called.
+with a `@default` annotation.

 ### Using Context